7424243/javascript-weird-parts/README.md

 * Statement: just does work.

 * Whitespace: invisible characters that create literal 'space' in your written code (returns, spaces, tabs).

+* Closure: a JavaScrript feature wherrer a function is bundled together with references to its surrounding lexical environment.
+Gives access to outer function's scope from an inner function.
+Created everrytime a function is created.